 Above all, we love that all members of our community are working together to help end racism and empower women.

-Accepting Applications for Volunteering
+Applications for Volunteering

 Volunteers are trained in many areas before working with clients.
 In addition to victim services, working with survivors of domestic violence and sexual assault can be dealt with on any given day.

 A rewarding experience, we welcome all who wish to assist in the operations at the YWCA.

 - Provide on-call emergency response to those who come into the building

 - Assist in educating the community on preventative measures

 - Also work with kids and participate in many planned activities

 Although 80 hours of training are required to work with the residents, it can be obtained through the Direct Service Volunteer training that is normally hosted at the YWCA once a year.
 The content comes directly from state resources, such as Pennsylvania Coalition Against Rape (PCAR) and Pennsylvania Coalition Against Domestic Violence (PCADV).